cywang90/modXTFinishers/release/slowdown_default/README.txt

 		- Target killed by a finisher.
 	- Options to define duration, slowdown factor, and delay of slow-motion sequences for each of the above conditions.
 	- Option to disable camera shake when a slow-motion sequence is triggered.

+1. Delete the following files from your <The Witcher 3 Path>\mods\ directory:

+		modXTFinishers\content\scripts\local\xtFinishersDefaultSlowdownModule.ws
+		modXTFinishers\content\scripts\local\xtFinishersDefaultSlowdownParams.ws

+2. Open modXTFinishers\content\scripts\local\xtFinishersManager.ws ...
+	a.
+In the section marked "DEFINE MODULE VARS HERE", remove the following line:

+		public var slowdownModule : XTFinishersDefaultSlowdownModule;

+	b.
+In the section marked "LOAD MODULES HERE", remove the following lines:

+		// load camshake module
+		slowdownModule = new XTFinishersDefaultSlowdownModule in this;
+		slowdownModule.Init();